flochristos/flochristos/README.md

   <br>
   👨‍🎓 I'm a graduate of Computer Science from Ladoke Akintola University of Technology (LAUTECH)
   <br>
-  💻 I love Writing code, learning and building mobile apps no matter the challenge,
-  <br> I love solving problems 😊
+  💻 I love Writing code, learning and building mobile apps no matter the challenge.
+I love solving problems 😊
   <br>
   📚 I’m currently focusing on flutter mobile development.
 I've built apps for companies and some are on both playstore and appstore.
   <br>